narrowspark/framework/src/Viserio/Component/Filesystem/Resource/docs/en/INDEX.md

 # The Filesystem Component

-> The Filesystem component provides basic utilities for the local and remote filesystem.
+> The Filesystem component provides basic utilities for the local filesystem.

 - [Introduction](#introduction)
 - [Installation](#installation)